ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Protocol Overview {#overview}

-The CoAP-DTLS profile for ACE specifies the transfer of authentication and, if necessary, authorization information between C and RS during setup of a DTLS session for CoAP messaging.
-It also specifies how a Client can use CoAP over DTLS to retrieve an Access Token from AS for a protected resource hosted on RS.
+The CoAP-DTLS profile for ACE specifies the transfer of authentication and, if necessary, authorization information between the client C and the resource server RS during setup of a DTLS session for CoAP messaging.
+It also specifies how a Client can use CoAP over DTLS to retrieve an Access Token from the authorization server AS for a protected resource hosted on the resource server RS.

 This profile requires a Client (C) to retrieve an Access Token for the resource(s) it wants to access on a Resource Server (RS) as specified